 The hardest Chord here is D7 with three fingers.
 It can be difficult to get all the fingers in place and still keep in time with the music.
-It would make sense first to master the Am chord as shown above, then as soon as you are able, add the extra 3rd. finger to form a D7 Chord.
+It would make sense first to master the Am chord as used for Study in A Minor, when changing to D7 think of the A Minor fingering and then when you are able, add the 3rd. finger to complete the D7 chord shape.